 Zorana holds a BArch and MArch in Urbanism from the University of Belgrade, Serbia.
 She received several awards in design competitions and was awarded several fellowships including 2013 SoA Ph.D. fellowship, 2008 Eurobank EFG Scholarship for the top 100 students in Serbia, Scholarship of the Republic Fund for Scientific and Artistic Youth of Serbia (2007-2012).

 James Park is a Ph.D.
-Candidate in the School of Architecture at the Georgia Institute of Technology.
-His ongoing research investigates the courthouse building type and focuses on designing and implementing a generative description of the Mies van der Rohe’s courthouse language in the form of a shape grammar.
-James is a research assistant at the Shape Computation Lab and his contributions include generative and parametric modeling, database and web application design and administrating the funded research project, Courtsweb: A Visual Database of Contemporary US Courthouses, in collaboration with GSA and US Courts.
-And he is an instructor for the series of courses on computational media and modeling at the School of Architecture.
-James holds a BSArch and MArch from the Georgia Institute of Technology.
+Student in the School of Architecture at the Georgia Institute of Technology.
+His research investigates courthouses as a building type and focuses on designing and implementing a generative description of the building type in the form of a shape grammar.
+James is a research assistant at the Shape Computation Lab, an instructor for the series of courses on computational media and modeling at the School of Architecture and a teaching assistant for the Georgia Tech Architectonics in Greece and Italy Study Abroad Program.
+James holds a B.S. in Architecture and a Master of Architecture from the Georgia Institute of Technology.